 Drawing on an extensive database of BRI projects, the MERICS Belt and Road Tracker provides informed analyses of BRI-related developments and trends.
 Apart from the database, which is updated regularly, the Tracker provides a wide range of regional and thematic maps to visualize the initiative’s scope and progress – as well as its setbacks.

-The lead researcher of the project is MERICS Research Associate Thomas S. Eder.
+The lead researcher of the project is MERICS analyst Thomas S. Eder.

 Powering the Belt and Road: China builds and invests in energy-infrastructure worldwide